nyjucu/TokYy-Framework/README.md

 Below is a table with the structure of the tokyy directory.

-> Example of importing class ResUNet: `rom tokyy.models.models import ResUNet`
+> Example of importing class ResUNet: `from tokyy.models.models import ResUNet`

 | dir_name | file_name    | class                  | class_description                                                                                         |
 |----------|--------------|------------------------|-----------------------------------------------------------------------------------------------------------|